 - Using social media to reach out to younger people who are deafblind or experiencing sight and hearing loss

-- Working with Local Authorities to identify people who are deafblind in their areas
+- Working with the NHS, Local Authorities and other charities to identify people who are deafblind

 - Providing more accessible information on our services for distribution to people who are deafblind